microsoft/cnetstat/Design.md

 ## Pid-to-pod transation
 One of the key things cnetstat needs to do is translate host PIDs to Kubernetes container and pod names.
-I know of two ways of doing this pid-to-pod translation.
+We know of two ways of doing this pid-to-pod translation.

 The Docker way: